lupyuen/lupyuen.github.io/src/blockly.md

 }
 ```

-(Our numbers have been scaled up by 100)
+(Numbers have been scaled up by 100)

 Will require only __11 Bytes!__ [(See this)](https://lupyuen.github.io/images/blockly-cbor.jpg)

-When we have composed our Sensor Data Message, this is how we might __transmit the Sensor Data Message__ in Blockly...
+After composing our Sensor Data Message, this is how we might __transmit the Sensor Data Message__ in Blockly...

 > ![Transmit Sensor Data Message in Blockly](https://lupyuen.github.io/images/sensor-visual4.jpg)